Worship Times: Sundays at 8:30 & 11:00, Community Groups at 9:45 | Get Directions » Watch Live »

 We hope you will join us for Easter at MBCC!
 We will have a Maundy Thursday service and three services on Easter Sunday.

 We also invite you to use our Holy Week Devotional as you walk through Holy Week.
-Hard copies of the devotional will be available in the foyer for you to pick up the end of March, and we will post an electronic version soon.
+Hard copies of the devotional will be available in the foyer for you to pick up by mid-March, or you can access the electronic version below.

 6:30 pm